Open an SME bank account in Hong Kong: tips and requirements

 Most traditional banks offer business accounts for mainland China and overseas companies, but the type of account will be different from what we covered above.

-Alternatively, you may consider applying for a business bank account through FinTech platforms.
-Airwallex operates in over 150 countries, empowering you to open a multi-currency global account based on your company’s registered location.
-No matter where you are, making international transfers and payments are just as easy as initiating local transfers.
+Alternatively, you may consider applying for a business bank account through fintech platforms.
+Airwallex allows you to make business transfers to over 150 countries.
+You may also open multi-currency accounts based on your business location.
+No matter where you are, making international transfers and payments is just as easy as initiating local transfers.

 2. When opening a business account, are the requirements different for sole-funded and crowd-funded companies?